dbwrush/sudological.github.io/mc_plugins.md

 The next plugin I developed is called <i>Ledges</i>, it isn't in a state where I'd feel comfortable publishing it to spigotmc.org, but it is very fun!
 In Ledges, players find themselves on an island floating in the void, and use sticks to knock one another off.
 I modified the knockback that is applied when players get hit so that staying on the island becomes more difficult as the game continues.
 <br><br>
 ChallengeMode is a collection of 'twists' that can be added to a Minecraft game and configured to create challenges for players.
 I will expand the plugin as I go, but thus far it includes one mode called 'SupplyDrop' in which chests filled with useful gear are randomly placed into a shrinking world as the players fight to survive.

+Today, I continue to create new plugins and use these on my Minecraft server, <a href="https://mangomc.net"MangoMC</a>.